Nirdeshika/ExportBrowserHistory/README.md

 Copyright (c) 2017 Nirdeshika Polisetti
 # ExportBrowserHistoryToExcel
-Open Source Development Class Project: Project to create an extension that exports browser history to MS Excel
+Open Source Development Class Project: Project to create an extension that exports browser history as .csv file

 ***Timeline of the project:***